carpentries-incubator/data-harvesting-for-agriculture/_extras/guide.md

 title: "Instructor Notes"
 ---

+## A Note on Our Philosophy

+We are targeting working farmers and certified crop advisors (CCAs).
+We do not and should not expect them to prepare complex analytical codes from scratch on the basis of a two-day workshop.
+We have instead decided to package much of the analytical logic into a set of functions in `functions.R`, allowing us to focus on higher-level

+We highly recommend finding helpers who can help participants import data from various sources in order to understand how to adapt these tools to their own farm's working procedures.
+Augment, don't displace, their tools.

 ## Setup Instructions

 We have found that setup can take an inordinately long amount of time, particularly on Windows machines which require a large download to install R and RStudio.
 The setup instructions presume that the instructor or host will provide USB drives pre-loaded with the necessary materials for both Windows and Mac machines.
 (We anticipate a vanishingly small segment of the farming community to be using Linux on their daily machines.)